banky/soulbound-ai/README.md

 # Project overview

 ## Smart contracts
+The main smart contract is an upgradeable, ownable ERC721 contract based on the OpenZeppelin implementation.
+There are some extensions for whitelisting users, and allowing users to mint with a referral.
+Referrals distribute some of the mint fee to the referrer

 ## Application
 The app is built using Nextjs, Prisma, Supabase and Rainbowkit.
 The dreambooth training and image generation is handled by [neural.love](https://neural.love).